emsesp/action-automatic-releases/README.md

 This action simplifies the GitHub release process by automatically uploading assets, generating changelogs, handling pre-releases, and so on.
 Original work by marvinpinto, updated and refactored by crowbarmaster.
-This action is fully compatable with marvinpinto's original work.
+This action is fully compatible with Marvinpinto's original work.

 ## Contents